Caryndcarter/Hangman-Game/README.md

 * When you guess the word correctly, an alert will tell you you've won and a new game will start.
 * If you use up all 9 guesses and you haven't guessed the word correctly, an alert will tell you "Game Over" and a new game will start.
 * The number of times you win and lose are tallied at the bottom of the screen.
+* To clear your wins and losses refresh the page.

 ![Screenshot of the Hangman app](https://github.com/Caryndcarter/Hangman-Game/blob/master/assets/images/animal_hangman_screenshot_35.png)